Have you ever seen confidential paperwork left on tables in conference rooms after meetings?

 So, how we deal with confidential waste will soon become vital to the future of any business.

-What would an audit do for your business?
+What would a confidential waste audit do for your business?

 - Help safeguard your business from punitive fines under GDPR.
 You’d be able to identify the areas of risk, the processes which need to be tightened, and draw up an important part of your plan for dealing with the new regulations.
 Having a plan in place is important as it shows your business takes GDPR seriously.

-- Establish an audit trail so you know where your confidential waste is handled, and how.
+- Establish a confidential waste audit trail, so you know where your confidential waste is handled, and how.
 Having a paper trail including waste transfer certificates and certificates of destruction will be vital if there is an investigation into a data breach.

 What are the most common types of confidential waste?